-Dr. R. S. Currie, a recent graduate in Medicine, joined the Medical Staff in June.
-He is a welcome addition to our staff, replacing Dr. E. Gedgaudas, who has entered the field of radiology where his training in tuberculosis can be put to good advantage.
+r.
+R. S. Currie, a recent graduate in Medicine, joined the Medical Staff in June.
+He is a ne addition to our staff, replacing Dr. E. Gedgaudas, who has entered the field of radiology his training in tuberculosis can be put to good advantage.

-The standard treatment of pulmonary tuberculosis has been followed.
-It consists of intensified rest during the active phase of the disease with the almost routine use of the recognized anti-tuberculosis chemicals.
-If the disease resolves without tissue destruction, surgery is not necessary.
-Surgery becomes indicated in from 25 to 50 per cent of extensive pulmonary disease.
-All necessary surgery, for tuberculosis and associated conditions, is done at the Sanatorium.
-Last year there were four pneumonectomies, 29 lobectomies, 10 wedge resections and 6 segmental resections.
+he standard treatment of pulmonary tuberculosis has been followed.
+It consists of fied rest during the active phase of the disease with the almost routine use of the recog-anti-tuberculosis chemicals.
+If the disease resolves without tissue destruction, surgery necessary.
+Surgery becomes indicated in from 25 to 50 per cent of extensive pulmonary All necessary surgery, for tuberculosis and associated conditions, is done at the rium.
+Last year there were four pneumonectomies, 29 lobectomies, 10 wedge resections segmental resections.
 Some of the patients had combinations of these types of surgery.